chinglinwen/SumPlan/README.md

 SumPlan
 =======

-Summaries and plans for everyday useses.
+Summaries and plans for everyday use.

 The MISSION and or the PURPOSE is to easily write down  the fault or mistake.
 So to avoid it happen again, Also for record the daily stuff.